The Benny Goodman Story: Production

 Benny Goodman recorded most of the clarinet for the soundtrack—except for the opening scenes, where the juvenile Goodman is shown practicing the instrument.
 Goodman was by then so accomplished that he could no longer reproduce the sound of an amateur clarinetist.
 The film's star, Steve Allen, was himself a pianist but had never played clarinet, and the squeaky attempts of a beginner were the only sounds Allen could make on a clarinet.
 Thus the clarinet heard during the film's first scenes was played by Steve Allen.

 Many of Goodman's contemporaries made appearances in this film.
-However, while Ziggy Elman appeared on screen recreating his trumpet solo on "And the Angels Sing", he was unable to record his portion for the soundtrack; Mannie Klein actually performed it, off-camera.
-Similarly, Red Mack's performance in the film is actually played by Alvin Alcorn.
+However, while Ziggy Elman appeared on screen recreating his trumpet solo on "And the Angels Sing", he was unable to record his portion for the soundtrack; Mannie Klein performed it, off-camera.
+Similarly, Red Mack's performance in the film is played by Alvin Alcorn.

-Fletcher Henderson is portrayed by Sammy Davis, Sr., father of Sammy Davis, Jr.
+Fletcher Henderson is portrayed by Sammy Davis, Sr., father of Sammy Davis Jr.

 Talent scout John Hammond was dissatisfied with the way he and the rest of the Hammond family, including his sister Alice, were portrayed in the movie.
 He objected and the next version of the script saw his character completely removed, with all of his actions given over to another character, Willard Alexander, Goodman's manager.
 Hammond objected even more strenuously, pointing out that, among many other things, Willard Alexander did not host the party in the Hammond mansion where Goodman first played Mozart publicly, nor did he introduce Alice to Benny.
 In the end, Hammond reluctantly agreed to leave his portrayal in the film, though he sued for $50,000 for being portrayed in what he thought was an unflattering manner.